toladata/Knowledgebase/en/toladata-course/lesson-3-new-program-setup/adding-program-overview-data.md

 #### Practice

-Go to TolaData and **create a new program** and follow the **program guide to add details on program results framework and indicators**.
+Go to TolaData and **create a new program**.
+Follow the **program guide to add details of your program, the results framework and indicators**.
 Fill out only as much information as you like.
 You'll be able to come back to it and fill in the blanks later.

 #### Further reading